 “We began this work to ensure the medical devices Mercy uses work for patients,” said Dr. Joseph Drozda, Mercy’s director of outcomes research and pioneer in using unique device identifiers for tracking implanted medical devices (e.g., coronary stents, pacemakers, etc.).
 “With more than 8,000 new medical devices entering the market each year, it’s critical that we find better ways to evaluate their performance.”

-RWE helped Mercy shine a light on the cost of devices compared to their outcomes, highlighting products that have potential to work best at the best price point – a key feature other providers can benefit from as a partner in the consortium.
+RWE helped Mercy shine a light on the cost of devices compared to their outcomes, highlighting products that have potential to work best at the best price point.
 In the first three years of RWE use, Mercy saved an estimated $33 million in implanted devices and surgical supplies without sacrificing exceptional care.

 Thanks to these advancements and RWE wins, Mercy announced research partnerships with global health technology leaders Johnson and Johnson Medical Devices, Medtronic and BD (Becton, Dickinson and Company), using MTS’ solution to gain insight about the effectiveness of their medical devices and the clinical variables that factor into it.

 “Having the ability to study patient care pathways and conditions before and after exposure to a medical device is crucial to understanding how those devices perform outside of the controlled clinical trial setting,” said Dr. Rick Kuntz, SVP of strategic scientific operations at Medtronic.
 “By partnering together, Mercy and Medtronic have set out to create a comprehensive and economical evidence generation model that ultimately allows patients to benefit from the latest therapies and technologies as early as possible.”

 The potential of MTS’ RWE Insights creates value for each of its stakeholders.